-During the Ming Dynasty it was a capital offense for anyone - other than the Emperor himself – to ever use the completely gold colored, five clawed dragon motif.
-Improper use of the claw number and/or colous was considered treason, punishable by execution fo the offender's entire clan.
-The five toes rule was first enforced an AD 1336.
+During the Ming Dynasty, it was a capital offense for anyone - other than the Emperor himself – to ever use the completely gold-colored, five-clawed dragon motif.
+Improper use of the claw number and/or colors was considered treason, punishable by the execution of the offender's entire clan.
+The five toes rule has first enforced in AD 1336.
 Because nine was considered the number of the Emperor, only the most senior officials were allowed to wear nine dragons on their robes – and then only with the robe completely covered.
-Even the emperor himself ware his dragon robe with one of its nine dragons hidden from view.
+Even the Emperor himself wore his dragon robe with one of its nine dragons hidden from view.

-Every Chinese dynasty, beginning with the Han (206 BCE–CE 220), used for its coat of arms the motif of a pair of dragons fighting for a pearl and, for the national flag, a five-clawed dragon with the red sun or jewel on a yellow background.
+Every Chinese dynasty, beginning with the Han (206 BCE–CE 220), used the motif of a pair of dragons fighting for a pearl and, for the national flag, a five-clawed dragon with the red sun or jewel on a yellow background.

-The emperor's robe was bright yellow, and his insignia was composed of four medallions with five-clawed coiling dragons on the front and back.
+The Emperor's robe was bright yellow, and his emblem was composed of four medallions with five-clawed coiling dragons on the front and back.
 The heir to the throne wore an orange robe embroidered with the same four imperial medallions.
-Dragons were also portrayed on the emperor's furnishings and possessions and on those of his courtiers.
+Dragons were also portrayed on the Emperor's furnishings and possessions and on those of his courtiers.

 The Emperor also wore the five-clawed Dragon because legends state that the Dragon King moves in all four directions simultaneously; the fifth direction is the Center, where he remains.

-The "flaming pearl," an innovation intruduced during the Tang Dynasty by Buddhism, representing the (如意寶珠) “wishing precious pearl”, is depicted with the imperial dragon because the dragon guards this pearl.
-There are five Dragon Kings, corresponding to the five sacred mountains, and once per year they rise out of the water and up to heaven to report to the heavenly emperor.
+The "flaming pearl," an innovation introduced during the Tang Dynasty by Buddhism, representing the (如意寶珠) "wishing precious pearl."
+It is depicted with the imperial Dragon because the Dragon guards this pearl.
+There are five Dragon Kings, corresponding to the five sacred mountains, and once per year, they rise out of the water and up to heaven to report to the Heavenly Emperor.